September 1, 2021

 - Be a resident of Daviess County, Indiana.

-- Be a graduate of an accredited Daviess County or Indiana high school or academy by June 2018.
+- Be a graduate of an accredited Daviess County or Indiana high school or academy by the end of June 2022.

 - Apply for the scholarship in only one county.